 One key difference is that standards are much less vocal than their smaller counterparts.

-This is typically due to the smaller Schnauzer being protective and wanting to alert owners to a possible threat, but Standard Schnauzers are much less likely to do this.
+This is typically because the smaller Schnauzer is protective and wants to alert owners to a possible threat, but Standard Schnauzers are much less likely to do this.

 Giant Schnauzer